tkuriyama/tkuriyama.github.io/general/_posts/2021-08-22-elm-dropdown.md

 From GUI-based testing, a few items emerge:

 - The dropdown options can be very many, rendering a long menu; using `scrollbarY` with a fixed height is a good alternative.

-- It's natural user behavior to click outside the dropdown menu when it's to indicate a "cancel" action.
+- It's natural user behavior to click outside the dropdown menu when it's open, to indicate a "cancel" action.
 How should that be supported?
 (But how to specify a click target that's everything except the dropdown?)

 - When there are many filters, it can be difficult to identify which filters are selected at a glance, so some visual cues like background coloring are helpful

 ## Wrapping Up